Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Setup

-\emph{Pre-training.} Pre-trained code models are deep learning models (such as transformers) which are trained on a large dataset (e.g., GitHub and StackOverflow) to perform specific source code understanding and generation tasks.
-Pre-trained code models (aka. language models of code) are normally trained in a self-supervision fashion using various model architectures (e.g., BERT) with various learning techniques.
-For example, Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).
-When the pre-trained code models are trained on a large corpus, it allows them to learn the universal representations of source code and natural languages specific to programming.
-The development of such pre-trained code models is very beneficial for various downstream tasks, thus avoiding training a new code model from scratch, and making the code models more reusable
+Pre-trained code models, like transformers, are deep learning models trained on extensive datasets (e.g., GitHub projects, StackOverflow posts) for source code understanding and generation.
+These models, also known as language models of code, employ self-supervision techniques, including BERT-based architectures like Masked Language Modeling (MLM) and Next Sentence Prediction (NSP).
+This training on large corpora enables them to grasp universal representations of both source code and programming-specific natural language.
+These models offer valuable benefits for diverse downstream tasks, eliminating the need for building new models from scratch and enhancing reusability.
+Notably, recent advancements have produced various Transformer-based pre-trained code models (e.g., CodeBERT, GraphCodeBERT, CodeGPT, CodeT5).
+This paper concentrates on two specific transformer models: CodeBERT and GraphCodeBERT.

-Recently, researchers developed pre-trained code models using various types of Transformer architecture (e.g., CodeBERT, GraphCodeBERT, CodeGPT, and CodeT5).
-CodeBERT \citep{feng2020codebert} is a pre-trained code model that is trained on a BERT architecture (i.e, Bidirectional Encoder Representations from Transformers) \citep{devlin2018bert}.
-It is trained on MLM and NSP tasks using NL-PL pairs in 6 programming languages (Python, Java, JavaScript, PHP, Ruby, Go).
+\textbf{CodeBERT}~\cite{feng2020codebert} is a bimodal multi-lingual pre-trained model for a programming language (PL) and natural language (NL).
+It has a multi-layer Transformer encoder, trained on Masked Language Modeling (MLM), and Replaced Token Detection (RTD) with both NL and PL as inputs.
+The model has a similar architecture as BERT ~\cite{devlin2018bert} and showed promising results on multiple downstream tasks such as Code Translation, Clone Detection, Defect Detection, etc ~\cite{feng2020codebert}.
+CodeBERT has been chosen as one of our code models since its popularity at the time of conducting this study and the many related works that either propose a technique based on it or use it as a comparison baseline~\cite{pan2021empirical}.

-GraphCodeBERT is similar to CodeBERT, but it considers the structure of the code by utilizing its data flow as well for pre-training.
-It uses MLM, Edge Prediction and Node Alignment as pre-training tasks.
-CodeGPT is another Transformer-based model but it's pre-trained only on a programming language with tasks similar to GPT-2 \citep{radford2019language} CodeT5 is also a pre-trained encoder-decoder model which utilizes token-type information written in code.
-It is pre-trained on Masked Span Prediction (MSP), identifier tagging, Masked Identifier Prediction (MIP), and bimodal dual generation which are designed to help the model understand token type information.
+\textbf{GraphCodeBERT}~\cite{guo2020graphcodebert} is a pre-trained model similar to CodeBERT that considers the semantic-level structure of the code as well.
+It uses data-flow in the pre-training stage and uses MLM, alongside Edge Prediction and Node Alignment as pre-training tasks.
+Having this feature included, the model is able to improve the results on its benchmark tasks compared to CodeBERT, but as we will show in our experiments, in tasks like Code Document Generation, it shows a great drawback.
+GraphCodeBERT has been selected as one of our code models since at least in theory, it is a step up compared to CodeBERT with information added to model from the code itself.
+In other words, it belongs to another category of code models, which helps with generalizability of our findings.